Savannah, GA (February 20, 2023) – On Monday, February 20, an individual was killed in a fatal house fire that took place in Savannah.

 House and commercial fires have been happening more than ever before throughout the U.S. Though many fires are incredibly preventable, they continue to occur and cause severe damage to homes and injuries to those involved.
 In some cases, they even take the lives of those involved.
 In 2018, statistics showed that there were 2.5 fatalities and 9.8 injuries for every 1,000 fires that took place in the U.S. In Georgia, handfuls of lives are lost due to fatal accidents every year within the state.
 If you have lost a loved one in a fire, it is crucial that you speak with an attorney that you can trust as soon as possible.

 At Monge & Associates Injury and Accident Attorneys, we have aggressively fought to protect the rights of those who have lost loved ones in fatal fires.
-We will make every effort we can to help you successfully move forward with a claim, as we know that you and your family are going through a difficult time.
+We will make every effort we can to help you successfully move forward with an Atlanta wrongful death claim, as we know that you and your family are going through a difficult time.
 You may find that you are eligible for some of the following financial damages:

 - Medical bills